DomingosXPC/portfolio/src/content/work/golden-book.md

 By creating and exploring the journey maps of my persona  I uncovered key emotional/procedural moments that Goldenbook needed to address.

-The anxiety someone might feel, for example, for not knowing what to do nor how to contact and navigate to a desired location.
+The anxiety someone might feel, for example, for not knowing what to do or how to contact and navigate to a desired location.
 To ensure the app’s stickiness, it would need to overcome these problems … and not introduce new points of friction.

 <img
 					alt="Goldenbook customer journey"